 Requesting Access Training High Security VPN Virtual Machines JupyterLab Notebooks Data Transfer In/Out of Ivy HIPAA Compliance Requesting Access University of Virginia tenure stream and academic general faculty, research faculty, research scientists, and postdoctoral associates may request an account on Ivy.

 Globus is a simple, reliable, and fast way to access and move your research data between systems.
 Globus allows you to transfer data to and from systems such as:

 Laptops HPC clusters (Rivanna) Lab / departmental storage Tape archives Cloud storage Off-campus resources (XSEDE, National Labs) Globus can help you share research data with colleagues and co-investigators, or to move data back and forth between a lab workstation and Rivanna or your personal computer.

 Are your data stored at a different institution?
 At a supercomputing facility?
 All you need is your campus login.

 Getting Started A Globus “collection” (also called an “endpoint”) is any computer running the Globus Connect software.

 Rivanna is the University of Virginia’s High-Performance Computing (HPC) system.
 As a centralized resource it has hundreds of pre-installed software packages available for computational research across many disciplines.
 Currently the Rivanna supercomputer has over 8,000 cores and 8PB of various storage.

 All UVA faculty, staff, and postdoctoral associates are eligible to use Rivanna, or students when part of faculty research.

 The sections below contain important information for new and existing Rivanna users.
 Please read each carefully.
-New users are invited to attend one of our free orientation sessions (“Introduction to the HPC System”) held throughout the year during office hours or by appointment.
+New users are invited to attend one of our free orientation sessions (“Introduction to Rivanna”) held throughout the year.
+Sign up for an "